Emptiness formation probability, Toeplitz determinants, and conformal field theory: Relation to the theory of Toeplitz determinants

+compatible with the CFT prediction.
+Note that the coefficient of the logarithm is solely determined by $\beta_1$, which does not depend on $\nu$.
+This is also expected from CFT (see.
+Eq.~\ref{eq:expansion_p}).
+The non universal constants $a_1$ and $a_0^{(p)}$ depends on $\nu$, and are given by

 $G$ is the Barnes G-function \cite{Barnes}, solution of the functional relation $G(z+1)=\Gamma(z)G(z)$, where $\Gamma$ is the Euler Gamma function.
-The numerical value has been obtained by brute force numerical evaluation of the first $5000$ terms in the sum.
-The logarithmic term agrees with CFT, and it is easy to check that it remains unaffected by a change in $\nu$. \paragraph{Open case.---} We apply here the result of Ref.~\cite{BasorEhrhardt}, and refer to it for the general formula.
+For example at $\nu=1$, we get the exact $a_1=\log 2-2\frac{C}{\pi}$, as well as $a_0^{(p)}=0.0951599254(1)$ by truncating the sum to the first $5000$ terms in the sum. $C$ is the Catalan constant. \paragraph{Open case.---} We apply here the result of Ref.~\cite{BasorEhrhardt}, and refer to it for the general formula.
 Let us just mention that the critical power law exponent is modified to $\omega=-\frac{\beta}{2}-\frac{3}{2}\beta^2=\frac{1}{32}$ in this particular case.
-We then find
+Once again this exponent does not depend on $\nu$, and we find